-There are numerous loose receptacles throughout the home.
+The receptacle on the west wall of the garage is loose.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.

 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
-GFCI protected receptacles were found in the bathrooms, kitchen, garage and exterior.